 - The place where people work has a local community

-Like any other activity, corporate social responsibility is developed through a procedural method, including stages such as planning, analysis, modification, and control.
-CSR is founded on analytical ideas that have scientific validity.
-Unfortunately, scientific evidence is rarely considered in Russian business practices.
+Just like any other activity, CSR follows a procedural method that includes stages such as planning, analysis, modification, and control.
+CSR is based on analytical ideas that have scientific validity, but unfortunately, scientific evidence is rarely considered in business practices.
 This paper aims to convey the findings of examining CSR implementation directions and forms created in theory and applied in practice.
-The achievement of the defined goal necessitates a systematic clarification of the essence of CSR and an empirical investigation of the directions and forms of CSR implementation in the context of a specific economic unit.

 Business’s Corporate Social Responsibility